DanielWeber-Sec/grc-security-portfolio/incident-response-simulation/README.md

 - Responding effectively under pressure
 - Making risk-based decisions with incomplete information
 - Balancing technical actions with business impact
-- Learning and improving continuously
+- Continuously improving controls and processes

-This simulation demonstrates how security is executed when it actually matters.
+This simulation demonstrates how security operates in real-world conditions.